Ireland's tourism sector fears having to go it alone

-DELGANY, Ireland, Oct 10 (Reuters) - Reducing sales tax for Irish hotels, restaurants and other tourist businesses has paid dividends, a fact the country’s finance minister was reminded of upon checking into his hotel room for a party conference last month.
+DELGANY, Ireland (Reuters) - Reducing sales tax for Irish hotels, restaurants and other tourist businesses has paid dividends, a fact the country’s finance minister was reminded of upon checking into his hotel room for a party conference last month.

 The initiative created over 15,000 jobs in two years and helped visitors to Ireland rise by over six percent this year, the minister and other members of his Fine Gael party were told in carefully-placed pamphlets by the Irish Hoteliers Federation.